Applicants are often surprised when they receive an offer before they visit us. We make a virtue of giving a standard offer because

 General Studies and Critical Thinking are not counted for the fulfilment of these A-level requirements.

 The Special Benefits of Doing a STEP Paper or AEA We believe that prospective students can best prepare to study Mathematics at university by taking STEP or AEA papers in addition to their other school-leaving examinations.
 The questions on these papers are closer to the style of mathematical thinking you will meet at university, and will help you develop mathematically.
 We therefore require applicants to take these papers, even when their school will not be able to offer them help.
 Again, the Further Maths Support Programme provides on-line tuition and one-day events for students whose schools are not able to help with STEP or AEA.
 Because the questions are generally harder than A-level, they may be frustrating at first.
 Practice, and patience, are essential!
 There is more information on STEP and AEA here.
+Remember: even if you don't come to Warwick, doing STEP will prepare you for wherever you do go, and the independent thinking that STEP questions will help you to develop will almost certainly help your A-level grades.

 Interviews We do not not normally hold interviews except for applicants who offer skills derived from employment, and correspondingly fewer examinations.